brighton36/rvgp/README.md

-# rvgp : (Reconcile, Validate, Grid, Plot) - Plain Text Accounting made simpler
+# rvgp : (Reconcile, Validate, Grid, Plot) - Plain Text Accounting automation and workflow with ruby and rake
 A workflow tool to: reconcile bank-downloaded csv's into categorized pta journals.
-Run finance validations on those journals.
-And generate reports and graphs on the output.
+Run financial validations on those journals.
+And, generate reports and graphs on the output.

 ## The Quick Pitch
 If you like ruby, and you want something akin to rails... but for your finances - this is what you're looking for!
 This tool offers an easy workflow,